Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Introduction

 Dynamical processes lie at the core of magnetic manipulation.
 From the torques acting on the magnetic moments to how fast they relax back to their equilibrium orientations, a material-specific time-dependent theory is essential to describe and predict their behavior.
 In most cases, the description of the time evolution of the magnetization is done via micromagnetics\cite{Wei:2012fp} or atomistic spin dynamics (ASD)\cite{Etz:2015kn,Eriksson:2017dc} approaches, in which the magnetization is considered either as a classical continuous vector field or as individual 3D vectors on a discrete lattice, respectively.
 They have been successfully used to describe a plethora of magnetic phenomena, ranging from spin waves in low dimensional magnets\cite{Bergqvist:2013iu}, domain walls\cite{Schieback:2007fd} and skyrmion\cite{Iwasaki:2013hb} dynamics to thermal stability of magnetic textures\cite{vonMalottki:2017cr}.
 These approaches model the magnetization dynamics via a phenomenological equation of motion that contains both precessional and relaxation terms.

-A first attempt to address these processes was performed by Landau and Lifshitz (LL)~\cite{Landau:1935tr}, by considering a Larmor-like precessional torque and adding to it a (weaker) damping term of relativistic origin.
+A first attempt to address these processes was performed by Landau and Lifshitz (LL), by considering a Larmor-like precessional torque and adding to it a (weaker) damping term of relativistic origin~\cite{Landau:1935tr}.
 Since its phenomenological inception in 1935, the precise nature of the relaxation processes has been a source of intense debate.
 In particular, the original LL formulation was found to not properly describe situations in which the damping was large.
-This problem was addressed by Gilbert~\cite{Gilbert:2004gx}, who introduced a Rayleigh-like dissipation term into the magnetic Lagrangian, thus obtaining the now-ubiquitous Landau-Lifshitz-Gilbert (LLG) equation~\cite{Gilbert:2004gx},
+This problem was addressed by Gilbert, who introduced a Rayleigh-like dissipation term into the magnetic Lagrangian, thus obtaining the now-ubiquitous Landau-Lifshitz-Gilbert (LLG) equation~\cite{Gilbert:2004gx},

 where $\gamma>0$ is the gyromagnetic factor, $\VEC{M}$ is the (spin) magnetic moment, $\VEC{B}$ is the time-dependent effective magnetic field acting on $\VEC{M}$, and $\alpha$ is the scalar damping parameter named after Gilbert.
 The upper form of the LLG equation is due to Gilbert, and the lower one shows that it is equivalent to a LL equation with a renormalized gyromagnetic factor, $\widetilde{\gamma} = \gamma/(1+\alpha^2)$.
 The first term in the right-hand side of Eq.~\eqref{llg} describes the precession of the magnetic moments around the effective field, while the second term is the Gilbert damping one, that describes the relaxation of the magnetic moments towards $\VEC{B}$.
-This equation is also valid for large values of $\alpha$, for which the original LL equation is expected to fail~\cite{Kikuchi:1956ed,Mallinson:1987jq}.
+This equation corrects the previously mentioned issue for large values of $\alpha$, for which the original LL equation is expected to fail~\cite{Kikuchi:1956ed,Mallinson:1987jq}.

-The LLG equation can also be generalized to include higher-order terms such as inertial effects (i.e., nutation)\cite{Bhattacharjee:2012if,Mondal:2016bb,Thonig:2017jf}.
-Even more, the Gilbert damping can be formulated in a general tensorial form.
-For certain materials, this quantity can be anisotropic~\cite{Steiauf:2005bv,Thonig:2014kt}, which was confirmed by recent experimental results on ultrathin films of Fe deposited on two-fold-symmetric GaAs~\cite{Chen:2018jw}.
-The damping term in the LLG can also include non-local contributions~\cite{Tserkovnyak:2002ju,Turek:2015bw,Li:2016cm,Thonig:2018eg}, which have been used to explain experimental measurements on the precessional modes of nanomagnets\cite{Nembach:2013cn}.
-These contributions may also influence the motion of domain walls~\cite{Weindler:2014et,Yuan:2016cr}.
-Chiral magnetic structures (e.g., vortices and skyrmions) can also give rise to relaxation mechanisms which also require modifications on the semi-classical equation of motion\cite{Yuan:2014en,Jue:2016hg,Akosa:2016ct,Freimuth:2017eu,Kim:2018bq,Mankovsky:2018va}.